iurimb/Bee-Nest-Computer-Vision/README.md

 Worth mentioning I also fooled around with getting the time and counting the amount of bees in the current frame by using a zone of interest polygon (invisible in the video), and with the HeatMapAnnotator as well as TraceAnnotator.

 ## Disclaimers
 The code is functionable, but not yet organized, so I also couldn't yet organize the python environment.
+You might note (until I solve this) that there are many commented lines in the codes, and even parts of it that are 'outdated' (for example, some polygon shapes not being used).

 The dataset used was a custom video I can't upload.
 I show examples below of the type of image taken, so it's reproducible.